- Natural spray 200ml

-Rise at dawn, cut through the delicious freshness of early morning in Paris and renew with the beauty of life.
-Le Petit Matin Maison Francis Kurkdjian eau de parfum is like a stroll through the empty streets and arcades of Paris in the early morning light.
+At the rise of dawn in Paris, cut through the delicious freshness of early morning and be renewed with the beauty of life.
+Le Petit Matin eau de parfum is like a stroll through the empty streets and arcades of Paris in the early morning light.
 This citrusy floral fragrance is carried by the luminous vitality of litsea cubeba from Indonesia and lemon from Calabria, and the floral sweetness of lavender from Provence and hawthorn, before losing itself in a labyrinth of musky amber notes.
 Throw yourself into the excitement of the day with Petit Matin, a vibrant and luminous eau de parfum.

 Lavender from Provence